Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 Download the [binary] for ChirpStack NS.

 Setup the NS, either using the binary from the link above, or by using Debian package manager.
-To install from the package manager, you will also need “apt-transport-https” to connect to the repository.
+To install from the package manager, you will also need ```apt-transport-https``` to connect to the repository.

 ```sh
 $ sudo apt install apt-transport-https